uday87j/teach_python/exercises/oop/exercise_shopping/exercise_shopping.md

 ### Code Structure

 `Person`, `Shop` and `World` are the three main classes.
-Rest of the classes exist to support the behaviour of these two concepts.
+Rest of the classes exist to support the behaviour of these three concepts.

 `Person`'s attributes: